 Section Four: Certification Process

-Practices will complete the eligibility form with approval from ACE to process with the and application process.
-The application process will be completed electronically using the Certification Program Application Portal with guidance from the ACE team.
+Practices will participate in the eligibility screening with approval from ACE to proceed with the and application process.
+The application process will be completed electronically using the Care Delivery Portal with guidance from the ACE team.

 Certification Performance